klabranche/pytoh/README.md

 By default the ports used by the container are private to your session only.
 However, you can make it public to show your work to others.
 This is ideal for a simple demo.

->:exclamation::warning: Don't do this for anything other than a demo.
+>:exclamation: Don't do this for anything other than a demo.
 This is not meant for production work or replacement of a server or web hosting.

 1. Select `PORTS` tab that is in the terminal window.
 1. Right click port 5000, select `Port Visibility` and then `Public`